Cardiopulmonary Stress Testing Systems Market Size and Share

 By Technology: Wearables Challenge Traditional Testing

 Treadmill-based stress testing brought in 27.5% of revenue last year, but wearable and patch-based CPET devices show 10.3% CAGR, signaling decentralization.
 Pressure-sensing insoles, cuffless BP patches, and micro-ultrasound vests feed AI servers that compute equivalent VO₂ kinetics in real time.
-The cardiopulmonary exercise testing market size for wearables will thus climb quickly as hospitals prescribe home-monitoring kits to post-MI patients who cannot attend in-person sessions.
+The cardiopulmonary stress testing systems market size for wearables will thus climb quickly as hospitals prescribe home-monitoring kits to post-MI patients who cannot attend in-person sessions.

 Geography Analysis